VictoriaRaven/Translator-Language-Dictionary-App/README.md

 - My Translation Applicaiton is a simple multi-language GUI translator built with Python that supports both online and local translation methods by using a database like SQL(sqlite).
 - It uses a dictionary-style approach, can connect to a free online API like Google Translate, and allows users to translate words or phrases across many languages and offers local support by importing in dicitonary .txt files to add to the SQL (sqlite) database.
 - The app handles Unicode fonts for languages such as lanauges that need support like Cyrillic which lets users maintain and export a history of translated words, and provides a clean interface for entering text, viewing results, editing data, and saving data.
-### More History Details?
-- Refer to the History links at the top of the **README.md** file.
-- It will send you hyperlinks to a Wikipedia page of the whole history behind it per each topic.

 ## **Introduction, Requirements, and Objectives**
 This document outlines the deliverables for a CS50 Capstone Final Project: a Translation Appolcaiton developed with Python, SQL(sqlite), IT/Cyber(email features), and exporting datas within a unified GUI.
 The project follows the Waterfall/Agile development model, progressing through defined phases: Requirements Analysis, System Design, Implementation, Testing, and Maintenance.
 This focuses on gathering detailed requirements, initial design, and prototyping, as well as developing functional modules and early versions of the gui.
 The project’s purpose is to create a centralized local and online tranlsation application, allowing users to translate words, sentences, or phrases in one application.
 Git will be used for version control, and testing(unit;auto;system;manual;integration) will ensure each component meets requirements.
 Deliverables include a fully functional translation game with intuitive GUI, featuring Admin Panel to allow the user to see the translation.db database (SQL)(sqlite) from the Dictionary, History, and Settings tab.
 Then the user will also have access to import or export the data.